ome/training-notebooks/README.md

 | **[SimpleFRAP](Python/SimpleFRAP.ipynb)** | Py | Process a dataset measuring the intensity in a named Channel within a ROI. |

-The notebooks have now been moved to other repositories so they can be run using [BinderHub](https://binderhub.readthedocs.io/en/latest/):
+The notebooks have now been copied to other repositories as specified below.
+The new repositories give the possiblity to run these notebooks using [BinderHub](https://binderhub.readthedocs.io/en/latest/).
+The notebooks in this repository which were copied will be deleted later:

 * Notebooks under [CellProfiler](CellProfiler) are now available at [omero-guide-cellprofiler](https://github.com/ome/omero-guide-cellprofiler).
 * Notebooks under [ilastik](ilastik) are now available at [omero-guide-ilastik](https://github.com/ome/omero-guide-ilastik).